chrisfarnham/seefarblog/_sections/POTA_with_Friends_2025.md

 my Xeigu G90, but I cleaned out my field kit the night before and left my power cable at home!
 Luckily I had my KH1 with me and that has a tuner appropriate for the Rybakov, a non-resonant antenna.

-We set up a vertical antenna (with a vertical polarity) do reduce interference with and Michelle's nearby horizontal dipole antenna.
+We set up a vertical antenna (with a vertical polarity) to reduce interference with and Michelle's nearby horizontal dipole antenna.

 Adam took this photo of me operating the station shortly after connecting my KH1.